subarna-manna/Defense-Performance-Security-Research/Zero Trust Tests/Overview.md

 > Zero Trust Testing on Security Hardware is the process of validating that no hardware device, firmware, or network component is trusted by default and that every interaction is continuously authenticated, authorized, and verified using hardware-rooted identity, secure boot, mutual authentication, least-privilege enforcement, and continuous monitoring.
 It ensures that even if a device is physically captured, tampered, or compromised, it cannot impersonate trusted systems, access sensitive resources, or disrupt mission-critical defense operations.

+*Zero Trust Hardware Testing ensures that even if an enemy captures your device, they can't use it to impersonate your network, steal your secrets, or disrupt your mission.*-A
 <!-- ---

 If you want, next I can: